-Children may need a social worker due to safeguarding or welfare needs.
+Children may need a Social Worker due to safeguarding or welfare needs.
 Children may need this help due to abuse, neglect and complex family circumstances.
 A child's experiences of adversity and trauma can leave them vulnerable to further harm, as well as educationally disadvantaged in facing barriers to attendance, learning, behaviour and mental health.
-Local Authorities should share the fact a child has a Social Worker, and the Designated Safeguarding Lead should hold and use this information so that decisions can be made in the best interests of the child's safety, welfare and educational outcomes.
-This should be considered as a matter of routine.
-There are clear powers to share this information under existing duties on both Local Authorities and schools and colleges to safeguard and promote the welfare of children.
+Local Authorities children's social care have clear duties to share the fact a child has a Social Worker, and the Designated Safeguarding Lead will hold and use this information so that decisions can be made in the best interests of the child's safety, welfare and educational outcomes.

-All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school or college and/or can occur between children outside of these environments.
+All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside of these environments.
 All staff, but especially the Designated Safeguarding Lead (and deputies) should consider whether children are at risk of abuse or exploitation in situations outside their families.
-Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, and serious youth violence.
+Extra-familial harms (contextual safeguarding) take a variety of different forms and children can be vulnerable to multiple harms.
 Staff should be aware that experience and indicators of girls who are criminally exploited can be very different to boys but for both boys and girls being criminally exploited they maybe at higher risk of sexual exploitation.
 Staff should also be aware of the indicators that signal a child is at risk from or involved in serious violent crime, for example being missing from education, changing friendships, a decline in school performance, self-harming and unexplained gifts and possessions.
 Staff should be able to recognise the risk factors that increase the likelihood of involvement in serious violence, such as being male, being absent or permanently excluded from school, having experienced child maltreatment and having been involved in offending such as theft or robbery.

-The Designated Safeguarding Lead will keep a full record of concerns raised and make referrals to the Multi Agency Children's Hub, if necessary.
+The Designated Safeguarding Lead will keep a full record of concerns raised and make referrals to the Multi Agency Children's Hub if necessary.
 These records may be either handwritten or electronic but will be stored via a secure system.
 The Headteacher will be kept informed at all times.

-From KCSIE 2021
+From KCSIE 2023